Skills and development

 Career convertors

 We assess the impact of our training and development using metrics such as employee productivity and retention, build quality scores, customer satisfaction scores and sales figures.
+In 2024 our colleague survey showed that 88% of colleagues agree that the training opportunities available to them enables them to do their job well.

 We support our line managers with a range of virtual and face to face training sessions.
 These cover topics such as coaching, onboarding, performance management, development planning and managing underperformance.
-Our leadership programmes focus on self-awareness, emotional intelligence and building high performing teams.

 Our Academies